 "Ohio's Laws Don't Go Far Enough"

-That belief stems from the numerous studies conducted in states across the country that have moved forward with their own common-sense distracted driving laws and have seen sharp decreases in traffic fatalities.
+States across the country that have moved forward with their own common-sense distracted driving laws have seen sharp decreases in traffic fatalities.
 In fact, of the 14 states that enacted these laws before 2018, 11 saw a decrease in their traffic fatality rates within two years after passing and enforcing new laws, according to the National Highway Traffic Safety Administration.

-Part of the advocacy efforts of the coalition include connecting victims of distracted driving and their family members with their state representative.
-These connections have proven to have the biggest impact on legislators, despite the overwhelming data.
+Part of the advocacy efforts of FOR Ohio include connecting victims of distracted driving and their family members with their state representative.
+These connections have proven to have the biggest impact on legislators -- despite the overwhelming data.